 2 Question or issues for study

-a) Discuss approaches and best practices for evaluating the impact of spam within a network, and provide the necessary measures, including mitigation techniques, that developing countries can use, taking into account existing standards and available tools.
+a) Discuss approaches and best practices for evaluating the impact of spam and malware within a network, and provide the necessary measures, including mitigation techniques, that developing countries can use, taking into account existing standards and available tools.

 b) Provide information on current cybersecurity challenges that service providers, regulatory agencies and other relevant parties are facing.